 Pet foods exported from Canada may need to have an official zoosanitary health certificate, which is issued by the CFIA.
 The completed certificate confirms that the sanitary requirements of the importing country have been met.

 The CFIA negotiates import conditions with the importing country's veterinary officials.
 It also does inspections of Canadian export manufacturing establishments.
 It does this to verify that the products, manufacturing facilities, and practices meet the importing country's market access requirements.

-Additional government and industry information can be found at:
+Additional government and industry information

 For further information, please contact your local CFIA office.